 - Remove old food, rusty cans and bubbled cans ( from freezing) that were left from the closing and verify all expiration dates.

-- Inspection of Docks and Decks, with extra attention to loose boards, hand rails and steps to avoid any messy mishaps.
+- Inspection of Docks and Decks, with extra attention to loose boards, handrails and steps to avoid any messy mishaps.

 The above are just a few ideas but you can amend your list to your specific requirements.

 The safety of your family and friends is of the utmost importance and a trip to the cottage on a fully serviced watercraft is a must.
 Make sure that your watercraft have been tested by a licensed mechanic and that there are no hidden surprises that may cause turmoil for the first trip out onto the water.
-Always verify that all your safety equipment is valid and that you have the appropriate age fitting life jackets on board and that your have insurance verification in the watercraft if required.
+Always verify that all your safety equipment is valid and that you have the appropriate age fitting life jackets on board and that you have insurance verification in the watercraft if required.
 Your watercraft license is now mandatory don’t leave home without it!

 One last little note on the opener and it is a very simple thing to do but most or all of us forget to do it.
 Call to have your services reactivated if you have deactivated them for the winter.
 Some service providers can take up to two weeks to connect your seasonal phone line or electricity.
 Having a phone line is essential to any cottage for those unwanted emergencies.